-- where possible, we build long standing relationships with local suppliers and contractors and make clear our expectations of business behaviour; - with regards to either large global supply contracts for the business or contracts involving supply chains determined to present a risk, departments are required to consult and utilise the due diligence and procurement guidelines when selecting a supplier; - our procurement and due diligence guidelines include a requirement to ask suppliers to confirm that they have appropriate measures in place to address anti-slavery and human trafficking; - our Anti-Slavery Policy encourages employees and contractors to report any concerns under Christie's Whistleblowing Policy; - our third-party procurement consultants are aware of our policy and the need for suppliers that they may be involved in procuring services from on our behalf to comply with our policy, procedures and due diligence; and as part of our risk reporting framework, identify and manage key risks which will include due consideration of any supply chains that may be at risk on a regular basis.
+- where possible, we build long standing relationships with local suppliers and contractors and make clear our expectations of business behaviour; - with regards to either large global supply contracts for the business or contracts involving supply chains determined to present a risk, departments are required to consult and utilise the due diligence and procurement guidelines when selecting a supplier; - our procurement and due diligence guidelines include a requirement to ask suppliers to confirm, by signing up to our supplier code of conduct, that they have appropriate measures in place to address anti-slavery and human trafficking; - our Anti-Slavery Policy encourages employees to report any concerns under Christie's Whistleblowing Policy; - our third-party procurement consultants are aware of our policy and the need for suppliers that they may be involved in procuring services from on our behalf to comply with our policy, procedures and due diligence; and

+• as part of our risk reporting framework, identify and manage key risks which will include due consideration of any supply chains that may be at risk on a regular basis.

-Mindful of the need to ensure that Christie's continues to maintain the best possible standards, we keep under review our practices and procedures in selecting and onboarding our suppliers.
+Mindful of the need to ensure that Christie's continues to maintain the best possible standards, we keep under review our practices and procedures in selecting and onboarding our suppliers and work to address any areas of risk or concern that arise.

-What we have done during the financial year
+What we have done

-In conjunction with the relevant business teams, Christie's Legal and Risk teams conducted an annual review and continued to monitor categories of services and departments within the business that were identified as potentially being at risk of exposure to modern slavery and human trafficking.
+During 2019, in conjunction with the relevant business teams, Christie's Legal and Risk teams conducted an annual review and continued to monitor categories of services and departments within the business that were identified as potentially being at risk of exposure to modern slavery and human trafficking.
 As in previous years, this involved taking into account the types of work undertaken and the potential complexity of supply chains.
 They concluded none are at high risk, but that Operations must remain diligent and alert as they are the supply chains most likely to be at risk, though we note it is a low risk likelihood.
-To ensure continued diligence, during 2018, Christie's Legal team delivered training and awareness sessions to a number of teams identified as working with supply chains most likely to be at risk.